-AIMultiple ResearchAIMultiple Research
+AIMultiple ResearchAIMultiple ResearchAIMultiple Research

-Top 12 Use Cases of IoT in Retail in 2024
+Top 12 IoT Retail Use Cases in 2025

 Facility management

 Facility management refers to hygiene, security, and product placement.
 Facility management can mostly benefit from people-counting tech.
-People-counting technology are sensors that anonymously count number of people in a space and monitor their movements.
+People-counting technology are sensors that anonymously count the number of people in a space and monitor their movements.

-Use cases of people-counting technology includes:
+Use cases of people-counting technology include:

 1. Hygiene